 It can be scary to feel an abnormal lump in your breast.
 The good news is, many breast lumps are benign—or non-cancerous—especially for those who have recently had a screening mammogram.

-Still, it’s important to continue monitoring your breast health and keeping your healthcare providers up to date with any changes or developments.
+Still, it’s important to continue monitoring your breast health and keep your healthcare providers up to date with any changes or developments.
 Here’s what to know about breast lumps and what to do when you feel one.

 Types of Breast Lumps